-To delete events you no longer need, follow these steps:
+To delete events and event properties you no longer need, follow these steps:

-- Find the event or events you want to delete and click the checkboxes next to their names.
+- Find the events or event properties you want to delete and click the checkboxes next to their names.

 - Click Delete.

 - A verification modal will appear, instructing you to type in a confirmation phrase to continue with the deletion process.
-Type it in the text box and click Delete (#) Event.
+Type it in the text box and click Delete (#) Event/ Delete (#) Properties.

-NOTE: Keep in mind that when you delete an event, it will still appear in your historical data.
+NOTE: Keep in mind that when you delete an event or event property, it will still appear in your historical data.
 Deleting an event simply means that Amplitude will no longer collect data for that event, and that the event will no longer count toward your event volume.
 You should also update your instrumentation to stop sending the deleted event type.

 If you change your mind after you've deleted an event, you can easily undelete it.
 To do so, follow these steps:

 - From the status filter drop-down, select Deleted.
-This will limit the Events tab to displaying only your deleted events.
+This will limit the Events/Event Properties tab to displaying only your deleted events/event properties.

-- Find the event or events you want to undelete and click the checkboxes next to their names.
+- Find the events or event properties you want to undelete and click the checkboxes next to their names.